Are you wondering how to build a fence for your backyard?

 Set your post in the hole on top of the gravel.
 Attach the post hole level to verify level on both sides.
 You want your leveled post to just touch the string line to make sure it’s in line with your corner posts.
 If your post is not level and moves the string considerably, you need to re-position the post.

 If using gravel only on the internal posts, have someone hold the post while pouring the gravel in the hole.
 You should tamp the gravel every 6-12 inches in depth to make it rock solid.
-Check after tamping to verify post is still level and in line with other posts.
+Check after each tamping to verify post is still level and in line with other posts.

 Install rails to the posts

 For fences shorter than 5 feet, you only need two rails.
 A 6 foot high vertical board fence, will need three fence rails.
 If your fence is 8 foot or taller you might need four rails.
+Try to keep a maximum distance of 24 inches between rails.

 If you’re attaching the rails in between your posts, the best way is to use pocket hole joinery with screws or rail brackets.
 If you’re attaching the rails to the front of the posts, use can use screws or framing nails.